rachitkakkar/rachitkakkar.github.io/content/_index.md

 draft: false
 ---

-The website of a: Programmer, Investor, Editor
+The website of a student interested in engineering.